GHJon/Seven-Segment-Display-Binary-to-Decimal/README.md

 # Seven-Segment-Display-Binary-to-Decimal
-This project covers the fundamenals of working both the Altera DE2 and DE1-SOC boards to display signed and unsigned numbers.
+This project covers the fundamenals of working both the Altera DE2 and DE1-SOC boards to display signed and unsigned numbers for 8 bits.
 The user must use the first 8 switches of both boards to put in numbers between 0 and 255 (unsigned) and -128 and 127 (signed).
 The 9th switch is used to control the board logic that changes between signed and unsigned mode.